The Golden Rule

 Concerning this I pleaded with the Lord three times that it might leave me; but He has said to me, ‘My grace is sufficient for you [My lovingkindness and My mercy are more than enough—always available—regardless of the situation]; for [My] power is being perfected [and is completed and shows itself most effectively] in [your] weakness.’

-There is debate about just what this thorn in the flesh was that God allowed to keep Paul humble.
+To God be the glory, not to us!
+With Paul, there has been debate about just what this thorn in the flesh was that God allowed in order to keep Paul humble.
 He was severely beaten so may have become crippled, with chronic pain in his body.
-He was said to have poor eyesight.
-If not a physical “thorn in the flesh,” we know he had to deal with opposition to his ministry, from the Jews and Christians, to the extent that he was no longer welcome in some of the very churches he had founded and nurtured.
+He was said to have poor eyesight after being blinded by the Lord’s appearing.
+But if not a physical thorn in the flesh, he had to deal with opposition to his ministry from the Jews and Christians, to the extent that he was no longer welcome in some of the very churches he had founded and nurtured.

-Nonetheless, God could have but did not take whatever it was away.
+Regardless, God could have but did not take whatever it was away.
 Paul continued to minister a powerful word, obeying the Lord through his time in prison and remaining life.
-He even listed all of his religious qualifications, which were at the pinnacle of Jewish faith, which Paul came to consider as meaning nothing.
+Paul even listed all of his religious qualifications, which were at the pinnacle of Jewish faith, which he came to consider as meaning nothing.
 He did not exalt in all that he had achieved, but continually humbled himself under God’s sovereign hand, regardless of the abundance of revelation given him by God.

-Paul knew the qualities of character that God held in high regard, desiring that the Christ be formed within rather than seeking or retaining honor and esteem among men.
+Paul knew the qualities of character that God held in high regard, desiring that the Christ be formed within rather than seeking to earn or retain honor and esteem among men.
+He did what he did as unto the Lord, dedicating himself thoroughly to the work of God for which Paul had been apprehended.

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 Romans 12:1 NIV

-The renewing of our mind changes our attitudes, our thoughts, our perspective on what we are going through.
+The renewing of our mind changes our attitudes, our thoughts, our perspective, even our expectations regarding what we are going through.
 What is the pattern of the world where kindness, mercy and forgiveness is extended but not returned?
-Don’t most of us get weary in well doing and begin to question the benefit, if not the wisdom, of doing so?
-Some among us begin to think about “how they’d like it if we treated them like they treat us?!”
-Yet, as faithful servants unto Him, we quickly have our hearts pricked by the spirit to be reminded that is not His way.
-Even thoughts of revenge are not worthy of those called and chosen for His purposes.
+Don’t most of us get weary in well doing and begin to question the benefit, if not the wisdom, of doing what is right?
+We may indulge in thoughts of how they’d like it if we treated them like they treat us?!

 What then, shall we say of these things: